George Bangs: Rail mail

 Bangs's first improvement to the RMS in 1869 was the addition of "serviceable lamps" used in mail cars that he had imported from Germany.

 In an 1874 report, Bangs advocated the creation of a mail train running between New York and Chicago, "designed to expedite the movement of mail from the east to the west and cover the distance in about twenty-four hours".
 His lobbying was successful and the RMS was expanded in 1875 with "fast-mail" trains, high-speed mail-only trains that had priority over all other rail traffic.
 Each train consisted of four mail cars and one coach.
 The first such routes were New York City to Chicago on the New York Central, and Philadelphia to Chicago on the Pennsylvania Railroad.
 The inaugural "fast-mail" train left New York at 4 a.m. on September 16, 1875, and arrived over 900 mi away at Chicago's Lake Shore station in a record-setting 26 hours.
 Guests on the train numbered more than 100, including various postal officials, Senator Carl Schurz, and Vice-President Henry Wilson.

 The New York Central and Pennsylvania Railroad fast-mail trains to Chicago were named the 20th Century Limited and Limited Mail, respectively.

 Bangs also directed the RMS to first sort mail only to the state level and forward it to the most distant railway post office in each state that could process it further.
 This distributed the sorting process and reduced backups.
-Under his tenure, the number of miles of railroad that was used to haul mail increased to 70,083.
-Much mail continued to be carried by Railway Post Office cars on normal passenger trains.
+Under his tenure, the miles of railroad used to haul mail increased to 70,083.
+A large volume of mail continued to be carried by Railway Post Office cars on regular passenger trains.

-Even though the priority trains were very successful in improving mail operations, Congress discontinued funding eleven months after the initial run, causing Bangs to resign his position in 1876.
+Even though the priority trains were very successful in improving mail operations, Congress discontinued funding eleven months after the initial run.
+In response, Bangs resigned from his position in 1876.